 The library offers REDCap, a HIPAA compliant application to support data capture and surveys for research; and partners with annual research day planning activities.
 Interdepartmentally, the library works with the Division of Research and the Office of Diversity and Community Relations to advance opportunities for community based student research and clerkship opportunities.
-The library receives funding to participate in community outreach efforts.

 Health literacy has an influence on positive patient outcomes.
 The Health Literacy clerkship enables medical students to recognize the impact of health literacy in the clinical environment.
 The PCOM Library is an integral part of the education of future osteopathic physicians whom will serve rural and medically underserved communities.

 Archives and Special Collections preserves institutional records in all formats of the College and the Osteopathic profession.